'Here again': Abortion activists rally 50 years after Roe

 “It's just unbelievable that we're here again, doing the same thing my mom did,” Mills told The Associated Press.
 “We've lost 50 years of hard work.”

-The Women’s March has become a regular event — although interrupted by the coronavirus pandemic — since millions rallied in the United States and around the world the day after the January 2017 inauguration of Donald Trump.
+The Women’s March has become a regular event — although interrupted by the coronavirus pandemic — since millions rallied in the United States and around the world the day after Trump's January 2017 inauguration.

 Trump made the appointment of conservative judges a mission of his presidency.
 The three conservative justices he appointed to the U.S. Supreme Court — Justices Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett — all voted to overturn Roe v.
 Wade.